-One of the central axis of her work is to challenge the viewers’ perception about bacteria and other living microorganisms to make them think about the social prejudices with regard to microbes and disease: living microorganisms are, on one side beneficial and necessary but, on the other side, they can make us sick.
+One of the central axes of her work is to challenge the viewers’ perception of bacteria and other living microorganisms to make them think about the social prejudices with regard to microbes and disease: living microorganisms are, on one side beneficial and necessary but, on the other side, they can make us sick.

 With the ability to mutate in each infected person, a year of living amid the Ebola virus outbreak in West Africa has evidenced how vulnerable the human condition is.
 Following this two installations have caught my attention: I Caught at the Movies (2013) and Shiver (2015).

 You are a visual artist working in the intersection of art and science, when and how did the fascination with biological systems come about?

 My activities with family and friends were often exciting explorations of these areas.
-I would keep a close eye on the progress of the anthill in my backyard, look for hummingbird nests in the hedges, dangle my feet in the creek so that minnows would tickle my toes or hike the escarpment and peer into every crevice in hope of seeing a fox cub.
+I would keep a close eye on the progress of the anthill in my backyard, look for hummingbird nests in the hedges, dangle my feet in the creek so that minnows would tickle my toes or hike the escarpment and peer into every crevice in the hope of seeing a fox cub.

 Salt is a mineral, and I mimicked the organic by growing and nurturing diaphanous crystals on created and found objects.
 The salted objects can be perceived by viewers as organic because the crystals have been grown.
 I was also drawn to salt because it is the foundation for life, from our primordial past in a briny ocean to our fetal beginnings in the salty milk of amniotic fluid.

 Trespassing these boundaries between organic and inorganic, and between microscopic and macroscopic, salt became both my main material and metaphor in my artworks.
-It was around this time that I was invited to work with a developmental biologist and butoh performer to create a salt installation for a science, art and dance festival, Shared Habitat 2 (2002), and this collaboration furthered the intersections of my artwork with themes from science, particularly new developments in biology.
+It was around this time that I was invited to work with a developmental biologist and butoh performer to create a salt installation for the science, art and dance festival, Shared Habitat 2 (2002), and this collaboration furthered the intersections of my artwork with themes from science, particularly new developments in biology.

 With a research grant from the Canada Council for the Arts (2009), I took the first steps in setting up a laboratory in my studio and learned how to culture the salt bacteria Halobacterium sp.
 NRC-1.
 With a microscope and digital camera, I photographed the growth of these brightly coloured colonies and then used the images in installations, or displayed the actual petri dishes with halobacteria as live drawings.
-Over the past years a I have created a number of other installations employing halobacteria.
+Over the past years, I have created a number of other installations employing halobacteria.

-For the book he concentrated on artists that either illuminate science in their art via research, or work directly and collaborate with scientists.
-In the chapter, Imagining and Designing Life he looks at those artists who are influenced by biology writing, “Biology-influenced art was the next major artsci movement to emerge after computer art…It has really hit its stride in the twenty-first century.
+For the book, he concentrated on artists that either illuminate science in their art via research, or work directly and collaborate with scientists.
+In the chapter, Imagining and Designing Life he looks at those artists who are influenced by biology writing, “Biology-influenced art was the next major Artsci movement to emerge after computer art…It has really hit its stride in the twenty-first century.
 Biology is the science of life.

-Some of the Bioartists he presents in this chapter include Marta de Menzes, Nina Sellars, Sterlac, Andrew Carnie, Orlan, Suzanne Anker, Joe Davis, and the team of Oran Catts and Ionat Zurr, to name a few.
+Some of the Bioartists he presents in this chapter include Marta de Menezes, Nina Sellars, Sterlac, Andrew Carnie, Orlan, Suzanne Anker, Joe Davis, and the team of Oran Catts and Ionat Zurr, to name a few.
 The contribution of biology to these artists, and to myself, is instrumental in enabling us to push the boundaries between art and science, providing a multi-dimensional framework to work with while adopting a range of new media and processes.

 Is art helping understand scientific issues or it is challenging what society understands about them?

 You just have to look at the blog ‘Symbiartic’ (the art of science and the science of art) on the Scientific American Blog Network written by the great team of Glendon Mellow, Kalliopi Monoyios and Katie McKissick to see that artists are creating artworks that both are challenging and enabling audiences to better understand science.
-In their blog they highlight an amazing array of science illustrators and fine artists conveying scientific issues and processes in very thought-provoking ways.
+In their blog, they highlight an amazing array of science illustrators and fine artists conveying scientific issues and processes in very thought-provoking ways.

 What are your aims as a bioartist working in between science and art?

 My most recent installation, Shiver (2015), continued to examine these fears, but with the microscopic body as a possible site of infection.
 Using the context of the current ebola epidemic as a backdrop, my mixed media artworks asked viewers to consider that fear and beauty reside in an uncomfortable dialectic.

 If you could visit a scientist’s mind, who would it be and why?

-The road we have long been traveling is deceptively easy, a smooth superhighway on which we progress with great speed, but at its end lies disaster.
-The other fork of the road—the one less traveled by—offers our last our only chance to reach a destination that assures the preservation of the earth.”
+The road we have long been travelling is deceptively easy, a smooth superhighway on which we progress with great speed, but at its end lies disaster.
+The other fork of the road—the one less travelled by—offers our last our only chance to reach a destination that assures the preservation of the earth.”
 Because she said: “A who’s who of pesticides is therefore of concern to us all.

 Because as a scientist and an ecologist, she overturned the way people look at the natural world.
 And for a woman at that point in time, she was fearless.